txdat/notes/md-notes/engineering/design system/design data intensive applications/book/part 2. distributed data.md

 - replication logs
 	- statement-based
 		- leader logs all write requests and send to its followers
-		- leader can replace any nondeterministic function calls with a return value when statement is logged
+		- leader can replace any nondeterministic function calls with a return value when statement is logged (remove side effects on each replica)
 	- write-ahead log
-		- is an append only sequence of bytes containing all writes (using SSTables - LSM Trees) -> describe data on the low level
+		- is an append only sequence of bytes containing all writes (using SSTables - LSM Trees) -> describe data on the low level (details of which bytes were changed), coupled to storage engine (hard to migrate)
 	- logical (row-based) log
-		- is a sequence of records describing writes at the granularity of a row
+		- is a sequence of records describing writes at the granularity of a row, each log record for one row -> decouple replication logs from storage engine
 			- insert: new values of all columns
 			- update/delete: contains enough information to identify updated row, and values of changed/all columns
 	- trigger-based
 - replication lag problems
 	- leader-based replication requires all writes go to a single node (primary) and reads can go to any replicas -> if read from asynchronous replica, it may return outdated data
+	- read-scaling architecture realistically works with asynchronous replication
-	- inconsistent state is temporary -> eventual consistency
+	- inconsistent state is temporary -> eventual consistency (no limit to how far replica can fall behind)
 	- read-after-write consistency
-				- if users reload page, they will always see any update they have made themselves
+		- if users reload page, they will always see any update they have made themselves (read from replica instead of leader) -> decide when reading from leader
 	- monotonic reads
-		- users can see things moving backward in time (greater lag): reads go to random replicas -> monotonic reads means if users make several reads in sequence, they will not see time go backward
+		- users can see things moving backward in time (greater lag): reads go to random replicas -> monotonic reads means if users make several reads in sequence, they will not see time go backward (outdated data)
 		- eventualy consistency < monotonic reads < strong consistency
 	- consistent prefix reads
 		- it guarantees that if a sequence of writes happens in a certain order, then anyone reading those writes will see them in the same order